 Makenzie Peecook, Events and Operation Manager

-Makenzie Peecook joined the team at Art House Convergence in 2016 as Program Coordinator and became Conference Manager in 2017.
+Makenzie Peecook joined the team at Art House Convergence in 2016 as Program Coordinator and became the Events and Operations Manager in 2017.
 She has worked with the Michigan Theater Foundation (MTF) in Ann Arbor, MI, since 2013, including as a programmer and Operations Coordinator for the Cinetopia Film Festival.
 She got her start in art house exhibition working as a MTF House Manager while studying film and communications at the University of Michigan, where she graduated with a B.A. in 2015.